-Existing and designated allotment land will be retained.
-Proposals that seek to increase the number of allotments in the WNPA or extend existing allotment sites will be encouraged.
-Allotments should be provided in accordance with current City Council Policy as a minimum.
+Development proposals should protect existing allotments and, where practicable incorporate any opportunities for their enhancement.
+Proposals that seek to increase the number of allotments in the WNPA or extend existing allotment sites will be supported.
+New residential developments should provide allotments in line with current City Council policy.
+Where practicable these should be on site or within 400 metres of the new development.